Soliprem/dm-scripts/README.md

 # Soliprem's Dmenu Scripts (dmscripts)
 This is a fork of DTs project "dmscripts".
-It was detatched beacuse it was getting too bloated for the main version.
+It was detatched beacuse it wants to add scripts that wouldn't make it to upstream.

 The scripts included in this repo are: